Shining Cliff Centre comprises Shining Cliff hostel and the Woodland Hut within Shining Cliff woodland and offers woodland sessions for all ages.

 The woodland is a wonderful, tranquil place to explore from Shining Cliff hostel.

-My name is Kate Tuck, I took over the lease of this iconic hostel in March 2019 and created my own company, Shining Cliff Centre Limited, to run the hostel.
+I took over the lease of this iconic, independent hostel in 2019, and created my own company, Shining Cliff Centre C.I.C to run the hostel and woodland sessions to promote wellbeing.

-I have a background in outdoor education and nursing – the hostel is a completely new step for me as I am passionate that people of all ages can access this beautiful hostel and woodland.
+I have a background in outdoor field studies and nursing; the hostel was a completely new step for me and I am passionate that as many people as possible are able to come and experience Shining Cliff hostel and the woodland!